 The beautiful thing about color correction is that the scientific experimental observations never end.
 Every project, every director, every DP and every editor have their own unique ways of capturing and ordering images, resulting in a unique ‘fingerprint’ for every project that walks in our door.
 But color correction has a method to its madness.

-This Protocol is based on over two decades of experimental observations of how to ‘attack’ images when color correcting
+This Protocol is based on over two decades of experimental observations of how to ‘attack’ images when color correcting.

 It offers solid, repeatable guidelines that are based in science (including how the human brain perceives images) but they also allow for a wide number of observational permutations.
 In other words, you’ll learn the basic rules of how to attack an image using specific color filters in Premiere Pro CC.
 You’ll learn a recommended ordering of filters and a workflow that helps you decide, ‘which move should I make first?’

-You’ll also start learn when to move from the ‘science’ of color correction to the ‘observations’ of color correction.
+You’ll also start to learn when to move from the ‘science’ of color correction to the ‘observations’ of color correction.
 I’m a big believer that we never become a slave to our instruments.
 They inform us.
 They guide us.
 But in the end, you’ll need to LOOK and observe and decide if the science is giving us the impact we want?

-In this Insight I’ll lay down guidelines for you to follow, with a few common variations
+In this Insight, I’ll lay down guidelines for you to follow, with a few common variations

 These variations are important, as I’m learning with juicing… some combinations of vegetables will have a different effect on the human body (based on the nutrients delivered) than another combination of vegetables.
 So it is with color correction… some combinations of filters are more effective depending on ‘what ails the image?’

-In Part 2 we’ll take the Protocol further, looking how ‘filter stacking’ is an essential key for quick, efficient color correcting in Premiere Pro CC.
+In Part 2 we’ll take the Protocol further, looking at how ‘filter stacking’ is an essential key for quick, efficient color correcting in Premiere Pro CC.